 These dedicated schemes are part of wider customer acquisition and retention strategies by brands, and the methods to induce loyalty are changing fast.

-For example, Amazon Prime and an array of subscription service providers ask for upfront in return for product and service benefits, which are tying people in to brands, in what could be described as a new type of enforced loyalty.
+For example, Amazon Prime and an array of subscription service providers ask for payment upfront in return for product and service benefits, which are tying people in to brands, in what could be described as a new type of enforced loyalty.

 Meanwhile, Tesco Clubcard Plus, which launched last year, can be accessed for a monthly fee, giving members money off big shops, and deals on other Tesco products.
 Others are following this format to maintain close contact with customers.